julianeon/cronos/README.md

 https://gateway-arbitrum.network.thegraph.com/api/${API_KEY}/subgraphs/id/6HzdSVrye3kxbwRmAZtDyWENGQQnTHnEucjm5Gen4NsL

-You can view a query that returned data from this endpoint [here](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js), in my repo showing a Node.js Express app displaying transfer data.
+[This](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) is a GrapQL query that returned data from this endpoint.
+It is taken from a repo showing a Node.js Express app displaying Cronos transfer data, using this endpoint.